 - You will be taught in contemporary lecture halls and state-of-the-art labs where you’ll use cutting-edge equipment

 - Take part in invaluable lab and fieldwork experience, including mock crime scenes and a live-fire exercise

 - Provided with theoretical and practical training covering crime scene science, toxicology, chemistry and molecular biology

 - Gain valuable work experience on your placement if you choose to take one and springboard into a career as a forensic investigator post-graduation

-- You'll be career-ready, with 87% of graduates from our forensic and archaeological sciences courses in employment or further study after 15 months.
+- You'll be career-ready, with 88% of forensic science graduates in employment or further study after 15 months.

 Watch an introduction to the course below and hear from our students

 September 2024, September 2025

 Bournemouth University, Talbot Campus

 3 years full-time, or 4 years full-time with one placement year.
 Students enrolled on the foundation year complete an additional year at the start.